TungstenAutomationLabs/TotalAgility-MSTeams-Agent/README.md

 # Teams Chat UI for TotalAgility Agents
 This sample application illustrates connecting to TotalAgility Agents or Custom LLMs using REST APIs.

+Provides a lightweight MS Teams / Bot Framework UI to front a TotalAgility Automation Agent, proxying user interactions via Teams to the Agent running in TotalAgility, then displaying the Agent's responses.

 Agents or Custom LLM processes in TotalAgility are synchronous process built with the TotalAgility low code designer.

 They provide a standard interface for both chat, document and API interactions.